Home Depot celebrates tornado reconstruction anniversary with video

 Jason Smith, who now manages his own store in Harrison, Arkansas, was an assistant manager at the store in Joplin and was the manager on duty when the tornado tore through Joplin.
 Smith and his wife, Kim Smith, who also works for Home Depot, were featured in the video.

-Jason Smith said he grew up in Joplin and that the family was living in Neosho on May 22, 2011.
+Jason Smith said he grew up in Joplin and was living in Neosho on May 22, 2011.

 They were talking when the connection cut out.
-Jason Smith and several other people survived a wall falling on them as the tornado tore the roof off the building, leaving the concrete panel walls unsupported in most places.
+Jason Smith and several others survived a wall falling on them as the tornado tore the roof off the building, leaving the concrete panel walls unsupported in most places.

 “You always expect, hey, we might see a tornado,” he said.
 “Not this giant black wall of flashing lights and transformers blowing, that kind of thing.
 You don’t see a tornado at that point, but once the black is gone and the gray is here and the light comes back out, we’re all very blessed to be able to tell the story.
 There are survivors in a lot of places in a lot of different ways, but you really get a feel for how a community comes together.”